 What is Intuit?

 Intuit is a U.S. company specializing in developing business applications.
-It owns Mailchimp, an automation service for marketing; Credit Karma, a financial management platform; QuickBooks, an accounting software platform; and other web products designed for organizations.
+It owns Mailchimp, a marketing automation service; Credit Karma, a financial management platform; QuickBooks, an accounting software platform; and other web products designed for organizations.
 Founded in 1983 in Palo Alto, it now has its main office in Mountain View, California.
 There is also a Canadian division of Intuit with offices across the country.

 1983 – 2008